-Course adoption must be initiated electronically by an email from the principal or their nominated delegate to bssscertification@ed.act.edu.au.
-A nominated delegate must CC the principal.
+Course adoption must be initiated electronically by an email to bssscertification@ed.act.edu.au by the principal or their nominated delegate.

-The email will include the Conditions of Adoption statement above, and the table below adding the College name, and circling the Classification/s required.
+The email will include the Conditions of Adoption statement above, and the table below adding the College name, and A and/or T and/or M and/or V to the Classification/s section of the table.

 College:

 Course Title: Networking and Security

-Classification/s: Α т or A/V T/V
+Classification/s: А Т V

-Framework: Technologies 2018
+Framework: ork: Technologies Framework 2018

-Accreditation from: 2020
+Dates of Course Accreditation: From 2020 to 2024